 The Mriya has set approximately 240 world records including :

 1. The transportation of the heaviest cargo – Recorded as having a mass of 253 tons.

 The Mriya also serves people reliably.
 The aircraft time after time, participated in humanitarian operations.
 For example, October 2009 – The AN-225 performed several flights on delivery generators to Samoa.
-They were necessary for renewal of work of Satala electric station damaged by the tsunami.
-Only spacious cabin of the AN-225 could accommodate ten 12-tons generators at once.
+They were necessary for the renewal of work of Satala electric station damaged by the tsunami.
+Only a spacious cabin of the AN-225 could accommodate ten 12-tons generators at once.
 Each of them was as large as a 6-meter container.

 Around February 2010, the aircraft transported large machinery for redevelopment in Haiti, after the historic earthquake.
-Cargo with a weight of around 108 tons was delivered from Japan to the Dominican Republic by order of government of Japan.
-They chose Mriya taking into account necessity of urgent delivery.
+Cargo with a weight of around 108 tons was delivered from Japan to the Dominican Republic by order of the government of Japan.
+They chose Mriya taking into account the necessity of urgent delivery.
 Only its spacious cabin could hold the amount of cargo needed.

 The huge Antonov’s History

 The Antonov was primarily designed to work as a Russian Shuttle carrier aircraft, specifically to assist the Buran space shuttle of the Soviet Space Program with transport.
 The plans were originally laid out by the Antonov Design Bureau in the early 80s, but the first flight did not happen until the 21st of December 1988.